techsenger/tabpanepro/README.md

 ### Tab Drag and Drop <a name="usage-tab-drag-and-drop"></a>

-TabPanePro supports drag and drop with automatic edge scrolling and flexible configuration options.
+TabPanePro supports drag-and-drop with automatic edge scrolling and flexible configuration options.
 Tabs can be dragged either within a single TabPane or between different TabPane instances.
 Below is an example configuration for two
 components: source and target.
 If the drag-and-drop operation occurs within the same TabPane, apply both source and target settings to the same instance.